daveabrock/daveabrock.github.io/_drafts/2020-11-01-dotnet-stacks-24.markdown

 **Is it supported with a good ecosystem?** Because Blazor lives in the .NET ecosystem, it comes with official Microsoft support just like any other product (and, last week, [we discussed .NET 5 support](https://daveabrock.com/2020/10/31/dotnet-stacks-23)).
 Additionally, Microsoft continues to devote significant investment in it and has a long history of backwards compatibility.
 The ecosystem is not as evolved as it is with Angular and React—they've had a head start—but is growing tremendously.
 As [Peter Vogel mentioned](https://www.telerik.com/blogs/is-blazor-safe-enterprise-bet), Blazor already has 25% of the interest that Vue has ([from Google Trends](https://trends.google.com/trends/explore?cat=31&geo=US&q=Blazor,Vue)).

 **Does it perform well?** Compared to other SPA frameworks, Blazor's performance is ... fine?
 It'll pass the eye test with Vue and whatnot in most cases but there will be *some* waiting—Blazor Web Assembly has a large-ish download size (as its loading .NET in the browser), and Blazor Server has a network hop for each user interaction.
 The team has [made a lot of progress in addressing performance](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-5-release-candidate-1/#blazor-webassembly-performance-improvements), and AOT compilation is the most popular request for ASP.NET in .NET 6 (and will impact non-Blazor apps in ASP.NET as well).
-If you're dealing with data-intensive apps with huge amounts of data, you might want to wait for these improvements—but should be suitable in most business cases.
+If you're dealing with huge amounts of data, you might want to wait for these improvements—but should be suitable in most business cases.

 ## Dev Discussions: James Hickey